Rovonn Russell/ Blog

 Should you build AI agents with one big prompt or many small steps?

 Many small deterministic steps.
 A single agent making 5 decisions in a row at 90% accuracy each only succeeds 59% of the time.
-Pushing decisions out into deterministic scripts is the difference between a demo and a production system.

 What is the biggest mistake people make when building their first AI agent?